yosoufe/VAMR/README.md

     # ./build.sh --image-name ${YOUR_DOCKER_HUB_USER}/cgl --cuda-version 11.7.0 --os ubuntu --os-version 20.04 --arch x86_64 --cudagl --push
     ```

-    Now you should have `cudagl:11.7.0-devel-ubuntu20.04` in your `docker image ls`.
+    Now you should have `cudagl:11.7.1-devel-ubuntu20.04` in your `docker image ls`.

 2. Download CUDNN ".deb" file from nvidia website into `docker_extra` folder.
-This is tested with CUDNN 8.4.1.50
+This is tested with CUDNN 8.4.1.50 and 8.5.0.96.
 3. Download NVIDIA Nsight from https://developer.nvidia.com/nsight-systems into `docker_extra` folder.
   I have tested with `Nsight Systems 2022.2.1 (Linux Host .deb Installer)`.
 4. Now run `python cli.py build` in the root of this project.